TheWover/donut/README.md

 The details of how Donut loads PE files from memory have been detailed by Odzhan in a [blog post](https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/).

+Only PE files with relocation information (.reloc) are supported.
+TLS callbacks are only executed upon process creation.

 ## Components

 Donut contains the following elements: